Former Glasgow St Enoch to Greenock Princes Pier railway

 From 1959, the line closed to passengers in stages from the Greenock end, but a passenger service to Kilmacolm ran from Glasgow Central (after St Enoch closed in 1966) to Kilmacolm until 1983.
 The track was then lifted from Kilmacolm to Paisley where the line still served a fuel depot for Glasgow Airport.
 At the Greenock end, Princes Pier became Greenock Container Terminal (now Greenock Ocean Terminal) and part of the line was re-opened in 1971 for container trains, joining the Glasgow-Wemyss Bay line at Cartsburn East Junction in the east end of Greenock.
 That section of line is now disused and overgrown, but the track is still in place although the points at Cartsburn have been removed.

-The passenger service to Paisley was reinstated in 1990 and remains to this day.
+A Diesel Multiple Unit (DMU) passenger service to Paisley Canal was reinstated in 1990.
+The line was electrified in late 2012.
 Most of the remainder of the line now forms part of the National Cycle Network Route 75.

 This once grand railway station and hotel closed in June 1966.
 A shopping mall of the same name now stands on the site.
 Unfortunately there are no photos of the station on geograph, but some evidence of the elevated tracks which led to the City Union Railway line survive to the east.